kirenz/codelabs/markdown/tf-install/tf-install.md

 In this tutorial, we will install [TensorFlow](https://www.tensorflow.org/), which is an end-to-end open source platform for machine learning.

-Important note on **Apple Metal (ARM64)**:
+Important note on **Apple Silicon (ARM64)**:

-- This tutorial works fine for Apple Metal.
+- This tutorial works fine for Mac's with the [new Apple chips](https://support.apple.com/de-de/HT211814).
 However, if you want to accelerate machine learning on Apple ARM machines, you need to follow [these instructions](https://developer.apple.com/metal/tensorflow-plugin/) from Apple.
 Start the instructions at "arm64: Apple Silicon".
 If you choose this option, you can skip the following steps and jump right to step 5: "Install additional modules".

 <!-- ------------------------ -->